nekocari/miniTCG/README.md

 * login and head to administration -> settings first to customize the application
 * look through all the other options and customize the app even more. :)

+## How to use
+Some general topics will be explained on the ([github wiki](https://github.com/nekocari/miniTCG/wiki)).
+If you got further questions don't hesitate to ask!

 ## Current Features